Skip to main content

 At the conclusion of the course, you should be able to

-• Bring hardware engineers up to speed on the latest ASIC technology and methodology.
+• Discuss the latest design technology and methodology.

 • Respond appropriately to challenging VLSI ASIC and FPGA interview questions.